nisay759/irkotr0id/README.md

 plus_one: Give or take away points to/from a user
 rootme: Fetches user score from root-me.org
 repeater: Useless and annoying.
 Kind of a parrot plugin
+markov: A bot talking plugin.
+The bot learns from user messages on the connected chans
+url_checker: Checks URLs title/content-type
 ```

 However, if you decide to write your own plugin, here's how: